FACULTY / STAFF

 To improve reading fluency and comprehension, have your child read aloud for 20 minutes each day.
 During the third trimester students will complete biweekly book reports.
 Students will have a choice of activities to complete which will demonstrate comprehension skills.
 Book reports will be presented to the class and students will create a Summer Reading List.

 Practice… practice… practice math facts!
 Set a timer for one minute and challenge your child to meet or exceed their Rocket Math goal.
 Memorizing addition and subtraction facts will help them soar!
+Students are encouraged to use their IXL account for practicing math skills.
+Enrichment and review lessons are assigned daily (see student planner).

 As your child prepares to receive the Sacraments of Reconciliation and Holy Eucharist it is important for them to be present at Sunday Mass.
 Encourage their participation by sitting near the front and avoid distractions.
 Pray together everyday.
 Remind your child how much Jesus loves them!